craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Markings that are not magically hidden from Terra and the Operators are formatted in Terra's script with the date as yyy-mm-dd and a two centimetre wide, one centimetre deep border.
 Whenever any member of the [[Grand Pantheon]] or the concept of a higher power is mentioned, Terra's name is made its replacement upon formatting.

 ##### Scoreboard
 Around Kailkeep there are "scoreboard" rooms.
 These places are often small, and dense with messages.

 The main feature of this room, however, is the indented wall and extended 2' slab below it.
 The slab is enchanted to display an image of the viewer's hand in its center.
-The indent, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds (vs the current Main Contenders) and "entertainment rating" of the owner of the hand, given they are still alive.
+The indent, too is enchanted, and when one's hand is pressed to the slab below, a bank of information is accessed and returned to the illusion, publicly displaying the betting odds (vs the current Main Contenders) and "entertainment rating" of the owner of the hand, given they are still alive, and compared to their most direct competitors.

+Generally, a player's character's rating should rise as they ascend the levels of Kailkeep, and - setting depending - should begin around five thousand, hinting at the current population of competitors upon their first interaction with the scoreboard.